Blockchain-Solutions-BCS/bsmcoin-core/doc/build-unix.md

 ### Disable-wallet mode

-When the intention is to run only a P2P node without a wallet, navcoin may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, bsmcoin may be compiled in disable-wallet mode with:

     ./configure --disable-wallet